 Simplified view, like any Reading Mode, is indeed an accessibility feature.
 The name Simplified view seems to have been chosen to sound unappealing to users who don’t need a simpler representation of pages.
 People who rely on screen readers and other accessive technologies will greatly benefit from this mode.
 However, the average user is less likely to enable something that sounds like you’re getting a lesser overall experience compared to something that sounds like you’ll be getting a better reading experience.

 There are some issues with Simplified view still such as the security indicators being confused about the security level of the page your reading.

-Details from the DOM Distiller project — the open source component that reduces pages down to their main content for Simplified view — clearly shows that the Chrome team originally wanted to ship a Reading Mode comparable to what was available in other browsers.
-I’ve not found any details outlining the reasons why the feature was never shipped in its originally envisioned form.
+Details from the DOM Distiller project — the open-source component that reduces pages down to their main content for Simplified view — clearly shows that the Chrome team originally wanted to ship a Reading Mode comparable to what was available in other browsers.
+I haven’t found any details outlining the reasons why the feature was never shipped in its originally envisioned form.
 However, Google’s conflict of interests as a huge player in the online advertisement space comes to mind.

 I find it interesting that Google has decided to go against their own business interests and include a feature that hides web ads.
 Then again, Chrome did ship with a built-in and on-by-default selective ad-blocker in Chrome 64.
 I didn’t expect that to happen either.
 Turns out, I probably wouldn’t be the best technology analyst.